-This pages present a loose collection of programming topics, they are my everyday programming work by-product, a kind of holographic view on the programming languages.
+This pages store a loose collection of programming topics, they are my everyday programming work by-product, a kind of holographic view on the programming languages.
 In other words: they are my dumping ground to quickly store most various snippets.
-Diese Seiten präsentieren eine lose Sammlung von Programmierthemen, sie sind das Nebenprodukt meiner tägliche Programmierarbeit, eine Art holographischer Blick auf die Programmiersprachen.
+Diese Seiten enthalten eine lose Sammlung von Programmierthemen, sie sind das Nebenprodukt meiner tägliche Programmierarbeit, eine Art holographischer Blick auf die Programmiersprachen.
 Mit anderen Worten: sie sind mein Müllabladeplatz, um auf die Schnelle die verschiedensten Schnipsel zu speichern.

 Navigate through topics with the horizontal menu on the top.
 Navigate through languages with the vertical menu on the right side.
 Navigieren Sie durch Themen mit dem horizontalen Menü oben.
 Navigieren Sie durch Sprachen mit dem vertikalen Menü auf der rechten Seite.

 The mermaid is the tamer of the beasts.
 She guides you through the circus, presenting general considerations on the beast's features.

 Assembler is a protozoa, consisting of only one tiny cell.
 One assembler line performs one processor instruction, so a simple task like an addition requires a whole subroutine on it's own right.

 (Nothing filled in yet)

 C is a tiny beast, but ubiquitous.
 It reaches everywhere, can do every task, is not dead even today (2018).
 It is a bit like the mother of all vertebrates (higher level programming languages).